akolman/MailPower/README.md

 `python MailPower.py`

 When MailPower starts it will look for the "config.json" file.
 A different config file can be provided using the `-c <config file path>` command-line argument.

+Requires `apcaccess` package, which is not installed by `MailPower`.